 The Forum opened with a session on the Climate Energy Plan.
 Edoardo Zanchini, Vice-President of the environmental organisation Legambiente, pointed out in his introduction to the debate that Italy must present an initial version of this strategy by the end of 2018.
 The strategy must define the trajectory of the objectives and policies to 2030 in the context of a long-term drive to decarbonise the economy by 2050, as set out in the new European Directives.
 Enel’s Head of Country Italy, Carlo Tamburi, took part in the discussion.

 “We regard the targets for complete decarbonisation by 2050 as feasible, and they could be a source for development for our country,” said Tamburi, referring to the European Parliament’s recent proposal to increase cuts in climate-altering emissions from 40% to 55% in 2030.
 This proposal led 10 countries, including Italy, to define a clear European initiative to eliminate net emissions by 2050.

-Our company believes these targets can provide significant growth opportunities for Italy’s industrial system, because they can stimulate investment throughout the sector.
+Our company believes these targets can provide significant growth opportunities for Italy’s industrial system, because they can stimulate significant investment throughout the sector.
 Another key point in this scenario is the role of the final consumer, who should be placed at the centre and become a player in energy transition through the instruments provided by technological developments and digitalisation.

 Jørn Bang Andersen, Trade Commissioner of the Danish Embassy Trade Council in Italy, spoke during the QualEnergia Forum’s opening session.
 He described the progress made by his country towards achieving 100% renewable energy by 2030 and total freedom from fossil fuel use by 2050.